pieroxy/conkw/doc/EXPLORE.md

 This is where you will customize your UI to your needs and tastes !

+There is already something in there, that was build at installation time.
+You can keep it on the side or override it.
+Any conkw update will leave this space untouched, save from recreating `index.html` if it doesn't exist.

 ## An analog clock

 On the left of the page, there is a clock.
 Click on it and you will change the clock face.
 There are a few available, we hope you'll get to like at least one.
 Otherwise, you can [write your own](WRITE_A_CLOCK_FACE.md)